-Under the Carl D. Perkins Career and Technical Education Act of 2006, states are expected to measure and report technical skill attainment for CTE concentrators.
-Measuring skill attainment can also help states improve program quality, streamline connections between secondary and postsecondary programs, and communicate to employers the value of CTE programs.
-Minnesota’s Technical Skill Assessment project (TSA), which was launched in 2009 and has since expanded to encompass 79 Career Pathways, demonstrates how states can develop a strong assessment framework by engaging the employer community and aligning secondary and postsecondary systems.
+Measuring skill attainment can help states improve program quality, streamline connections between secondary and postsecondary programs, and communicate to employers the value of Career Technical Education (CTE) programs.
+While the Strengthening Career and Technical Education for the 21st Century Act (Perkins V) no longer requires states to collect and report data on technical skill attainment, eight states are continuing to measure technical skill attainment in their Perkins accountability systems, and several others will continue to use the assessments they developed under previous iterations of the federal law.
+Minnesota’s Technical Skill Assessment (TSA) project, which was launched in 2009 and has since expanded to encompass 79 Career Pathways, demonstrates how states can develop a strong assessment framework by engaging the employer community and aligning secondary and postsecondary systems.

 In 2009, the Minnesota Department of Education and the Minnesota State Colleges and Universities System formed a joint partnership to review five of the state’s 79 CTE Career Pathways.
 The purpose of the review was to identify the core competencies of each Career Pathway and determine whether or not existing assessments could adequately measure those competencies for students in the programs.
 The five Career Pathways in the pilot project were selected based on enrollment and alignment to high-wage, high-demand career fields.
 They include: Business, Financial Management and Accounting; Health Therapeutic Services; Law Enforcement; Network Systems; and Plant Systems.